 After the opening of the church, the next priority was to build a church hall as a centre for social and community events, and this was accomplished in 2000.

-The parish, which is part of the Archdiocese of Cardiff, serves the areas of Llanedeyrn, Pentwyn and Pontprennau.
-In addition to the two primary schools mentioned above, the parish also has close links with Corpus Christi High School, which is just on the edge of the parish boundary.
+The parish, which is part of the Archdiocese of Cardiff, serves the areas of Llanedeyrn, Pentwyn and Pontprennau, and also the new housing being developed in 2017 in St Edeyrn's Village.
+In addition to the two primary schools mentioned above, the parish also has close links with Corpus Christi High School, which is just beyond the parish boundary.

 Parish Priests – all have been diocesan priests of the Archdiocese of Cardiff